Sleep Your Natural Best

 Latex is a milky fluid found in many plants.
 Mattress grade latex comes from the sap of Hevea brasiliensis, a tropical rubber tree that grows in South-East Asia, Africa, and South America.
 Rubber trees can be tapped for latex for approximately 32 years.
 As a processed product, natural latex is a white milky fluid which is a stable dispersion of rubber particles in water.

-Our natural latex is processed domestically and sourced from South America and Southeast Asia.
+Our natural latex is processed domestically and grown on plantations in Guatemala.
 Because of our high standards our manufacturer maintains close relationships with these rubber plantations to ensure quality and consistency.
+Our latex is FSC Certified, which is acknowledged by the Rainforest Alliance, and it’s Oeko-Tex Class 1 Certified.

 The ingredients for making natural latex rubber are latex in its milky fluid form, soaps, vulcanization agents, and compressed air.
 The latex is washed in a three step process.
 The wash process uses water to remove some of the residual soaps and curing agents out of the latex.
 This stage also removed the majority of natural latex proteins out of the latex.
 While these proteins are what can cause an allergic reaction, they are also water soluble so the majority are removed during this process.
 The latex is then rinsed and squeezed through two rolls, then repeated two more times.
 The result is then put into a continuous foamer, mixed, and then poured into a mold.
 The mold is put into a vulcanization oven and steamed at 100 degrees Celsius or 212 degrees Fahrenheit.
 The piece that comes out of the oven is then washed and dried.